Most people know that plants are good for you, but they don’t think to add plants to their bedroom.

-Snake plants are relatively easy to care for.
+Snake plants, also called mother-in-law’s tongue, are relatively easy to care for.
 They can tolerate many lighting conditions, though they do best in bright, indirect light.

-This plant is considered toxic to dogs and cats.
+This plant is considered toxic to cats, dogs, and humans.

 English Ivy is a vining plant, so it would look great as a hanging basket.

-It is also considered toxic to dogs and cats.
+It is also considered toxic to cats, dogs, and humans.

-It is considered toxic to cats and dogs.
+It is considered toxic to cats, dogs, and humans.

-This plant removes formaldehyde from the air and is considered non-toxic to cats and dogs.
+This plant removes formaldehyde from the air and makes a great addition to any room.

 It needs direct sunlight to grow during the summer.
 It can have a little less light in the winter, but still likes a lot of light.

-It is considered non-toxic for cats and dogs.
+It is considered non-toxic for cats, dogs, and humans.

-Pothos can clean benzene and formaldehyde from the air.
-It is also considered toxic to cats and dogs.
+Pothos can clean benzene and formaldehyde from the air making it a great addition to the bedroom.

-This is another easy to grow plant.
+This is another easy-to-grow plant.
 They like indirect light and high humidity.
-Misting their leaves helps keep them humid enough.
+Misting their leaves helps to keep them humid enough.

 They are also good at cleaning the air.
 They can remove benzene, formaldehyde, and trichloroethylene from the air.

-Peace Lilies are considered toxic to cats and dogs.
+Peace Lilies are considered toxic to cats, dogs, and humans.

 Bamboo palms like indirect or filtered sunlight.
 Not enough light can cause the fronds to start dying back.
 It also likes to be kept moist, but not soggy.